 Across the country, chiropractors see over 35 million patients for a vast number of reasons each year.
 People will make an appointment with a professional in their area for regular care as well as for relief from acute problems such as muscle spasms, arthritis, and pinched nerves.
 A qualified chiropractic doctor will work with the individual on a personalized treatment plan to get their overall health and well-being back in check through manipulations of the spine along with consultation on diet, exercise, and daily activity level to achieve quality results.

-To give their patients the best care, chiropractors must have the proper tools and equipment available to them in their office.
+To give their patients the best care, chiropractors must have the proper medical tools and equipment available to them in their office.
 Some of the most common pieces of equipment you will find in a chiropractic office include:

 - TENS Machine – provides electrical nerve stimulation to the nerves and muscles